Improwised/kb.repairrabbit.github.io/content/appointments/How-customers-can-book-an-appointment.md

 +++

-You can provide an email Id and password to your customer after completion of  their registration for booking appointments and tickets.

-Customer can now easily book an appointment with the help of assign ID.
+Customer can now easily book an appointment through customer Web portal where they can sign in with their registered email id and password.